That Old Feeling

 That Old Feeling was written by Leslie Dixon in 1991 as a vehicle for Bette Midler, but the scribe held onto her spec script until Midler’s contract with Disney’s Touchstone expired.
 Midler had landed an exclusive 3-picture deal with the mouse house just a few weeks after she toplined the hit Outrageous Fortune (1987) — written by Leslie Dixon — and she could not star in another studio’s picture until she completed the 3 movies.
 With Midler locked into the Disney deal, Dixon expected the studio to only want a sequel to Outrageous Fortune, so she and Midler sat on the script.

 And now we are back to the That Old Feeling.
-It was budgeted at $35 million and Universal saw positive test screening scores.
-It was dated for April 4, 1997 and bowed against The Saint, Double Team and Inventing the Abbotts.
+The budget for That Old Feeling was $35 million.
+Universal saw positive test screening scores and it was dated for April 4, 1997 and bowed against The Saint, Double Team and Inventing the Abbotts.
 Reviews were mixed to poor.
 In late 1996 Midler had landed the biggest box office hit of her career with The First Wives Club, which hit the century mark in the US, but That Old Feeling tanked with $5,103,075 — placing #4 for the weekend led by the holdover Liar Liar.
 The stateside run quickly ended with a dismal $16,574,176.

 Universal saw just $3.8M in overseas receipts, which brought the worldwide total to just $20.3M.
 The studio would see returned about $11.1M after theaters take their percentage of the gross — far below P&A expenses and the budget would be all red ink.
 Bette Midler remained off screen until Isn’t She Great (2000), which ended studio movies built around her.
 This was Carl Reiner’s final directing effort.